A pastor once gave an illustration in a sermon.

 The usual glass of water rested on his pulpit in case he needed to quench his thirst, but this time out, the pastor intended for this object to prove a conscious point.
 He picked up the glass and asked, “Folks, how much do you think this glass of water weighs?
 Note that it is plain, old water.
 How much does it weigh?”

 After several moments of awkward silence, the pastor encouraged audible guesses from the congregation.
-“No, c’mon, shout out to me how you think this water is,” the preacher offered with a smile.
+“No, c’mon, shout out to me how much you think this water weighs,” the preacher offered with a smile.

 One man spoke out, “eight ounces?”
 A woman from the back yelled out, “twelve ounces?”